Play online

 Treat the online room like a real table

-A good online domino session still needs pace, respeto, and quick restarts between hands.
-The software should reduce friction, not become the center of attention.
+A good online session still needs pace, respeto, and fast restarts between hands.

-Use chat for the banter, but let the room itself handle invites, scorekeeping, and session structure so nobody has to clean up a broken flow later.
+Use chat for the banter, but let the room handle invites, score, and session structure so nobody has to clean up a messy flow later.

 Keep the room link handy for reconnects.